Sexual Communication & Consent

 • If they say “no,” or “I don’t know,” or don’t say anything, they’re not consenting, and you need to stop and ask what they’re feeling/thinking.

-Here are some other ways to say “no.”
+Here are some ways people say "no."

 • I don’t like that.